seletskiy/mcabber-slack-completion/README.md

-Mcabber Slack Autocompletion
+MCabber Slack Autocompletion
 ============================

-Default mcabber setup can't complete names starting with `@`.
+Default MCabber setup can't complete names starting with `@`.
 That module adds to completion list all users with leading `@` so they can be autocompleted and two special names: `@channel` and `@everyone`.